jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 What is it?
 -----------

-_NOTE: This quickstart can not yet be built in Red Hat JBoss EAP 7.
-It has been temporarily disabled until the API dependencies are resolved._

 The `cluster-ha-singleton` quickstart demonstrates the deployment of a Service that is wrapped with the SingletonService decorator and used as a cluster-wide singleton service in Red Hat JBoss Enterprise Application Platform.
 The service activates a scheduled timer, which is started only once in the cluster.